Tobi899/PartyTimeBot/README.md

 # PartyTimeBot
- A small Discord bot which can do basic countdowns for listening parties.
+ A very basic Discord bot which mainly features a normal countdown and a bar chart style countdown.
+Feel free to do with this whatever you want